trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 ## 🗜 Converting the Model for Web

 As you remember from the beginning of this article, our goal was to use the custom object detection model in the browser.
-Luckily, there is a [TensorFlow.js](https://www.tensorflow.org/js)JavaScript version of the TensorFlow library exists.
-In javascript, we can't work with our saved model directly.
+Luckily, there is a [TensorFlow.js](https://www.tensorflow.org/js) JavaScript version of the TensorFlow library exists.
+In JavaScript, we can't work with our saved model directly.
 Instead, we need to convert it to [tfjs_graph_model](https://www.tensorflow.org/js/tutorials/conversion/import_saved_model) format.

 To do this we need to install the tensorflowjs Python package: